Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 September 2025 00.23.56 UTC
+- WIB: Jumat, 12 September 2025 01.32.51 UTC
-- WITA: Jumat, 12 September 2025 01.23.56 UTC
+- WITA: Jumat, 12 September 2025 02.32.51 UTC
-- WIT: Jumat, 12 September 2025 02.23.56 UTC
+- WIT: Jumat, 12 September 2025 03.32.51 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: motivational
+Kategori: friendship